OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ### Explaining the two versions of Control Center

-In October 2022, we made the transition to use Stripe as our payment gateway.
-This decision required a new system for integration with Stripe.
-This new system is referred to as Control Center V2, and will be the future of Control Center.
-During 2023, subscriptions from V1 will be migrated to V2 as they are paid or renewed.
-Once that migration is complete, V1 will be deprecated.
+In October 2022, we moved to Stripe as our payment gateway, so we needed a new system for integration with Stripe.
+We refer to the new system as Control Center V2, and it will replace Control Center later this year.
+During 2023, we'll migrate your subscriptions from V1 to V2 as you pay or renew.
+After the migration is complete, we'll deprecate V1.

 ### I can’t work out how to do something in Control Center V2 that I used to be able to do in V1